Ghanaian cedi: First cedi, 1965–1967

 The first cedi was introduced in 1965, replacing the pound at a rate of 2.4 cedi = 1 pound, or 1 pesewa = 1 penny.
-The first cedi was pegged to sterling at a rate of 2.4 cedis = 1 pound or 8s 4d per cedi.
+The first cedi was pegged to sterling at a rate of 2.4 cedis = £1, or 8s 4d per cedi.

 Second cedi (GHC), 1967–2007

 The first cedi was replaced in 1967 by a "new cedi" which was worth 1.2 first cedis.
 This allowed a decimal conversion with the pound, namely 2 second cedis = 1 pound.
 The change also provided an opportunity to remove Kwame Nkrumah's image from coins and notes.

-The second cedi was initially pegged to sterling at a rate of ₵2 = £1 stg.
-However, within months, the second cedi was devalued to a rate of ₵2.45 = £1 stg, less than the initial value of the first cedi.
+The second cedi was initially pegged to sterling at a rate of ₵2 = £1.
+However, within months, the second cedi was devalued to a rate of ₵2.45 = £1, less than the initial value of the first cedi.
 This rate was equivalent to ₵1 = 0.98 U.S. dollars and the rate to the dollar was maintained when sterling was devalued in November 1967.
 Further pegs were set of $0.55 in 1971, $0.78 in 1972, and $0.8696 in 1973 before the currency was floated in 1978.
 High inflation ensued, and so the cedi was re-pegged at ₵2.80 = $1.00.

 The cedi's value continued to be eaten away on the black market.
-In the early 1980s, the government started cracking down hard on the retail of products at prices other than the official established sale price (also known as price controls).
+In the early 1980s, the government started cracking down on the retail of products at prices other than the official established sale price (also known as price controls).
 This had the effect of driving nearly all commerce underground, where black market prices for commodities were the norm, and nothing existed on store shelves.
-By 1983 the cedi was worth about 120 to one U.S. dollar on the black market, a pack of cigarettes cost about ₵150 (if they could be found), but the bank rate continued at ₵2.80 = $1.00.
-Finally, with foreign currency completely drying up for all import transactions, the government was forced to begin a process of gradual devaluation, and a liberalization of its strict price controls.
+By 1983, one U.S. dollar equalled about 120 cedis on the black market; a pack of cigarettes cost about ₵150 (if they could be found), but the bank rate continued at ₵2.80 = $1.00.
+Finally, with foreign currency completely drying up for all import transactions, Ghana was forced to begin a process of gradual devaluation, as well as a liberalization of its strict price controls.
 This process ended in 1990 with a free float of the cedi against foreign currencies.
 Inflation continued (see the exchange rate chart) until by July 2007, one US dollar was worth about ₵9500, and a transition to the third cedi was initiated.